Skidegate

 Skidegate /ˈskɪdᵻɡᵻt/ (Hlg̱aagilda) is a Haida community in Haida Gwaii in British Columbia, Canada.
-It is located on the southeast coast of Graham Island, the largest island in the archipelago, and is approximately 50 km west of mainland British Columbia across Hecate Strait.
+It is on the southeast coast of Graham Island, the largest island in the archipelago, and is approximately 50 km west of mainland British Columbia across Hecate Strait.

-Skidegate, which is located on Skidegate Indian Reserve No. 1 and was formerly home to the Skidegate Mission is also the northern terminal for the BC Ferries service between Graham Island and Alliford Bay on Moresby Island.
+Skidegate, which is on Skidegate Indian Reserve No. 1 and was formerly home to the Skidegate Mission is also the northern terminal for the BC Ferries service between Graham Island and Alliford Bay on Moresby Island.